-Here’s a little bit to give you pause in the CVS soap isle next time you run out of Dove.
+Here’s a little bit to give you pause in the drugstore aisle next time you run out of soap.

 Mercury: has the ability to damage brain function at low levels. it’s hard to believe it’s still used in cosmetics.
 But it is.
 It’s commonly used in mascara, listed as the mercury preservative “thimerosal.”
 If you get a little bit of mascara in your eyes or face when it clumps or as you wash it off, you may also be getting a little dose of mercury.
 Watch out for mercury in eye drops, too.
 What cosmetic products contain significant levels of mercury?